 Faculty Fully Qualified in Gifted Education

-Steve Coxon, Ph.D. is the assistant professor of gifted education at Maryville University in St. Louis where he serves as the Director of Graduate Programs in Gifted Education and the Maryville Summer Science and Robotics Program for High Ability Students.
-Dr. Coxon is the author of the forthcoming book from Prufrock Press, Serving Spatially-Able Learners.
-He is the book review editor for Roeper Review, a contributor to Gifted Child Today and The Journal for the Education of the Gifted, and the science education columnist for Teaching for High Potential.
-Dr. Coxon has provided numerous presentations at national and state conferences, including the American Educational Research Association, the National Association for Gifted Children, the American Creativity Association, and the Children’s Engineering Convention.
-He holds several grants to promote gifted education and robotics education in high poverty schools.
-Prior to his work at Maryville, Dr. Coxon served at the Center for Gifted Education at the College of William and Mary and as a classroom teacher.
-His decade of public school service includes elementary and high school positions along with working with gifted students ages 5-16 in special classes.
-He coached award-winning FIRST LEGO League (FLL) teams through five seasons and now serves as a judge adviser in the St. Louis region.
-Dr. Coxon is the 2010 recipient of the Joyce VanTassel-Baska Award for Excellence in Gifted Education.
+Steve Coxon, Ph.D. is the assistant professor of gifted education at Maryville University in St. Louis where he serves as the Director of Programs in Gifted Education. his programs include the gifted graduate program, the Maryville Summer Science and Robotics Program for High Ability Students, the Maryville Young Scholars Program to identify and serve high ability students from groups traditionally underrepresented in gifted programs, and the Children using Robotics for Engineering, Science, Technology, and Math project (CREST-M) to create and evaluate math curricula engaging diverse students in STEM careers using robotics.
+His primary research interests are in developing talents for STEM success in pK-8th grade students.
+Steve writes the column Scientifically Speaking for Teaching for High Potential, is the book review editor for Roeper Review, and is the author of more than 35 publications including the book Serving Visual-Spatial Learners from Prufrock Press.
+Prior to his work at Maryville, Steve served as assistant editor of Journal for the Education of the Gifted at the Center for Gifted Education at the College of William and Mary and as a classroom teacher in Virginia and California.
+His decade of Title I public school service included elementary and high school positions along with working with gifted students ages 5-16 in special classes.
+He coached award-winning FIRST LEGO League (FLL) teams through five seasons and now volunteers as a judge advisor in the St. Louis region.
+Steve was the 2010 recipient of the Joyce VanTassel-Baska Award for Excellence in Gifted Education.

 Degrees Offered and Requirements